ebey04/homepage/README.md

 ## 📌 Notes
 This project focuses on layout, responsiveness, and accessibility fundamentals rather than JavaScript functionality.
 It is intended as a foundation for future portfolio projects.

+### 🔄 Refactor Notes
+This project was refactored to improve responsiveness and simplify layout logic using modern CSS Grid and Flexbox techniques.

 ## 👩‍💻 Author
 **Elizabeth Bey**